LewisMDillon/snakes-and-ladders/README.md

 - **Win Message**

     - Upon finishing the game, a message will pop up to inform the user that the game has been won and by which player.
-This gives a sense of finality to the end of the game and allows the user a moment of celebration or comiseration before resetting the game state.
+This gives a sense of finality to the end of the game and allows the user a moment of celebration or commiseration before resetting the game state.
 Animated text is used in the case of a player win to aid in the celebrations.

 ![screenshot](documentation/feature15.png)

 ### Future Features